For regular consultative support and development challenge

 Individual coach supervision around your unique practice

-Group coach supervision facilitated in groups of up to 5 people, to enrich learning.
+Group coach supervision facilitated in trio groups, to enrich learning.

 Clients describe Lorenza's supervision as exceptional, transforming, gentle yet challenging.
 They report that they generate new clarity, confidence and proactive skill in their coaching and have really interesting conversations in the process.